kktse/kktse.github.io/_posts/2020-10-25-estimating-vehicle-inertia-properties-with-nhtsa-database.markdown

 $$k_z^2 = \frac{I_{zz}}{m}$$

-Similar to above, the same concept can be applied to the pitch inertia to find the pitch dynamic index.
+The same concept can be applied to the pitch inertia to find the pitch dynamic index.

 $$DI_{pitch} = \frac{k_y^2}{ab}$$